ddmitov/perl-executing-browser/README.md

     use Perl5, JavaScript, HTML5 and CSS to craft and deploy rapidly beautiful desktop applications;

 * **2. Zero installation when needed:**
-    put together your Perl5 scripts, modules and your version of Perl5 with a copy of PEB and its Qt5 libraries and run your applications from any folder;
+    put together your Perl5 scripts and your version of Perl5 with a copy of PEB and its Qt5 libraries and run your applications from any folder;

 * **3. Cross-platform availability:**
     use it on every platform, where Perl5, Qt5 and QtWebKit are available;